LesUski/100-Days-in-Cloud/Labs/91-Create-VPC-EC2-for-website-with-CLI/README.md

 ---

 ## Lab description
-Lab practises creating VPC, subnets, an Internet Gateway, a route table and configuring these services to work togheter.
+Lab practice's creating VPC, subnets, an Internet Gateway, a route table and configuring these services to work together.
 Then EC2 instance will be launched into the VPC and a page hosted on that instance using AWS CLI commands.
 Lab includes:

 * **Usage of AWS CLI**
 * **Creating EC2 Instances**
 * **Creating VPCs, Internet Gateway, Route Table**
-* **Allocating and assining Elastic IP address to the EC2 Instance**
+* **Allocating and assigning Elastic IP address to the EC2 Instance**
 * **Creating subnets and Security Group Rules**

 ---